 Hardened First Responder Facility: 911 Communication and Emergency Operations Center The state-of-the-art hardened first responder facility in Smith County, Texas, serves as a centralized 911 communications dispatch and emergency operations center (EOC) for approximately 30 agencies.
 Notable features of this 15,000-square-foot facility include a roof and exterior walls hardened to resist tornadic forces, a lobby designed to minimize blast effects, multiple security access levels, and an area specifically planned for press conferences, interviews, and other interaction with members of the media.

 Clara Barton Hospital Shelter: Hoisington, Kansas Following the April 21, 2001, Hoisington, Kansas tornado, Lloyd Arnold, of the Kansas Division of Emergency Management (KDEM), and Hospital Administrator Jim Turnbull discussed ways to ensure the safety of the patients and staff in the event of another tornado.
-They decided to build a shelter at the hospital — the first hospital shelter in the state to meet the design, performance, and construction criteria presented in Design and Construction Guidance for Community Safe Rooms, FEMA P-361.
+They decided to build a shelter at the hospital — the first hospital shelter in the state to meet the design, performance, and construction criteria presented in the first edition of FEMA P-361, Design and Construction Guidance for Community Safe Rooms, now in its Third Edition as FEMA P-361, Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms.

 A Safe Haven for Campers: Iowa State Fair Campground Shelter